How to keep the cottage in the family

 Maybe the other kids get part of the RRSP, or the house in the city.
 Or, Mr. Golombek says, parents can consider buying a permanent life-insurance policy that pays out to the child who doesn’t want the cottage, at a value equal to other assets being transferred.
 A life-insurance policy can also be used to help cover costs of maintaining the cottage for the kids who keep it.
 It can even be used to cover the capital-gains tax if the property is sold.

-“These are real issues that we talk about in every client meeting we have where the client owns a recreational property,” Mr. Golombek says.
+“These are real issues that we talk about in every client meeting we have where the client owns a recreational property,” Mr. Golombek says, urging families to talk openly about what their wishes are for the asset.

 “Before you do any planning … you need to have a discussion with the kids,” he says.Report Typo/Error